Would Christians marry a non-Christian?

 'Once I would have said no to this, but I have actually found some non-Christian ladies to be more sympathetic as people than some in church, where I have felt less accepted at times.'

-'The maths just don't add up = let alone in the village where I live, NATIONALLY!
+'The maths just don't add up, not just in the village where I live, but nationally.
 If the Church is preaching it has to be to Christians, the Church needs to get bringing men in!'

-Christian marriages aren't necessarily successful just because Christian
+Some shared that Christian marriages aren't necessarily successful just because they are Christian.

 'I used to be very black and white about marrying a Christian – which I did, and it backfired horribly – so now I don't know.'